krishang118/Local-DeepSeek-Web-App/README.md

 1. The Flask backend (`app.py`) serves the web interface and handles chat requests.
 2. When a message is sent:
-   - The message is sent to the backend.
+   - It goes to the backend.
    - The backend calls Ollama with the DeepSeek model.
    - The model's response is streamed back to the frontend.
    - The conversation is saved in the browser's localStorage.